Looking for more professional development opportunities?

 Local History Office and Ohio Local History Alliance Workshops

-History Fund Help webinars will walk applicants through the application process, offer tips to make the process go smoothly, and answer your questions.
-To learn more about the History Fund and to view recordings of the webinars, click here.
+History Fund Help webinars will walk applicants through the application, offer tips to make the process go smoothly, and answer your questions.
+You can view recordings of this year's webinars and learn more about the History Fund here.

-The Ohio Historical Society offers a variety of workshops of interest to the local history community.
+The Ohio History Connection offers a variety of workshops of interest to the local history community.

-The Ohio Historical Society’s Creative Learning Factory offers webinars on Ohio’s history.
+The Ohio History Connection’s Creative Learning Factory offers webinars on Ohio’s history.

 Visit www.creativelearningfactory.org for more information.